 - A cover letter not to exceed 1000 words, indicating the name of the author/poet, the name of the translator, biographical information for both, a description of the work positioning it within literary traditions, and, finally, a section that addresses the relevance and importance of the work.

 - At least 30 pages of translated text for prose submissions

 - For poetry, we prefer full book manuscripts

 - Documents must be in Microsoft Word format.

 - Please name the attachments: Author Last Name Cover Letter, Author Last Name Sample (ex.
 García Cover Letter)

-We accept electronic, simultaneous, and unsolicited manuscripts, but we do not accept works in which the author is the translator.
+We accept electronic, simultaneous, and unsolicited manuscripts, but we do not accept self-translations.